10 Transposing Instruments

 • When instrumentalists learn a fingering for an instrument, they can transfer the same fingering to other instruments in its family.

 • For example, someone playing the clarinet in B-flat would generally use the same fingerings when playing not only the clarinet in A, but also the clarinet in C, the clarinet in D, and the clarinet in E-flat.
 Without transposing instruments, clarinetists would be expected to learn different fingerings for each instrument.
+Imagine how difficult it would be to play four types of pianos where the pattern of white keys and black keys differed on each one.

 • Using transposing instruments lessens the need for pitches on the extreme ends of a staff—it reduces the necessity for multiple ledger lines.
+This is similar to using an appropriate clef for how high or low notes sound.

 Transposing instruments do not create any extra work for the performers: musicians play what they see, but a different sound comes out.
 However, transposing instruments create extra work for the analyst (you) as well as the composer (you).